Clippers beat Jazz 119-111 to take series lead - WTMJ

 Associated Press

-SALT LAKE CITY (AP) — Paul George scored 37 points and grabbed 16 rebounds to lead the Los Angeles Clippers to a 119-111 victory over the Utah Jazz in Game 5 of their Western Conference semifinals series Wednesday night.
+SALT LAKE CITY (AP) — Paul George had 37 points, 16 rebounds and five assists to lead the Los Angeles Clippers to a 119-111 victory over the Utah Jazz in Game 5 of their Western Conference semifinal series Wednesday night.

+George became the first player in franchise history to post at least 35 points, 15 rebounds, and five assists in a playoff game.

+“It was no secret.
+I knew I had to be big tonight and gotta be big going forward,” George said.

 Marcus Morris scored 25 points and Reggie Jackson added 22 for the Clippers.
 Los Angeles won its third straight game to push the top-seeded Jazz to the brink of elimination.
 The Clippers shot 51% from the field without Kawhi Leonard in the lineup.

+“Our season is alive because of his shouldering of all the work he’s done,” George said.
+“We got to hold it together and continue to keep this boat afloat until he returns.”

-Bojan Bogandovic scored 32 points – while making nine 3-pointers – to lead Utah.
+Bojan Bogandovic made nine 3-pointers and scored 32 points to lead Utah.
 Donovan Mitchell added 21 points.
 Rudy Gobert chipped in 17 points and 11 rebounds.
 Six players scored in double figures for the Jazz.

 Utah and Los Angeles will play Game 6 on Friday in Los Angeles.

+“This series is not over,” Mitchell said.
+“We got a lot of life left to give, a lot of juice to give and we just got to go out there and play with a level of desperation that we’d never played with before, otherwise we’ll be home.”

-The Jazz trailed the entire fourth quarter after making just six baskets in the third quarter.
-Utah cut the deficit to 100-97 when Mitchell converted a 3-point play with 5:46 left.
+The Jazz trailed the entire fourth quarter after making just six baskets in the third.
+Utah cut the deficit to 100-97 when Mitchell converted a three-point play with 5:46 left.
 Jackson answered with back-to-back baskets to squelch a Jazz comeback.
-Utah could draw no closer after that point.
+Utah could get no closer after that point.

+“We know that we’re going to need a better collective effort than we had tonight,” Gobert said.
+“Hopefully we get more urgency the next game because now, if we lose, we’re going home, so you can’t get more urgency than that.”

 The Clippers played their first postseason game without Leonard after he suffered a knee injury in Game 4.
 Mike Conley missed his fifth straight game for the Jazz while rehabbing a strained hamstring.